bellodox/trucker-wiki-content/Getting-Started.md

 $ gem install trucker
 ````

-When the gem has completed installing you should see a message that says, “Successfully installed.”
+When the gem has completed installing you should see a message that says, "Successfully installed."
 You can now target `trucker` at the Cloud Controller for eu.trucker.io:

 ````
 $ trucker target eu.trucker.io